-- A63: For trophies provided in the form of sponsorships for which there is no consideration, the company is required to account for GST if the cost of the trophies to the insurance company is more than RM500.
-Any sponsorship in the form of money is not subject to GST. - Q64: If my company arranges an exclusive gala dinner function and sells tables and tokens for the dinner to my insurance agents, is the sale subject to GST? - A64: Yes, the supply of tokens and arranging for dinner for a consideration by the agents will be subject to GST at the standard rate. - Q65: If I am an International Takaful Operator established as a branch in Malaysia under the Malaysia International Islamic Financial Centre (MIFC) initiative, carrying out non-ringgit (general and family) takaful business and retakaful business in Malaysia with non-residents in international currencies other than Malaysian ringgit.
-Are my supplies of takaful subject to GST? - A65: If you carry on takaful business with either residents or non-residents on risks related to land, buildings and goods located in Malaysia, you must charge GST on your general takaful business and you are exempted from charging tax on your family takaful business.
-However, if the same risk is located outside of Malaysia, then your supply of general and family takaful business is not subject to tax (zero rated supply). - Q66: Is an insurer/takaful operator or reinsurer/takaful operator allowed to apply to be a member for group registration if he is a non-entity or nonresident but have subsidiaries or branches in Malaysia? - A66: The insurer/takaful operator or reinsurer/takaful operator cannot apply for group registration.
+- Q65: An insurance company sponsored a Creative Photo competition, as it is the company's way of reaching out to the public, which includes giveaways in the form of prize money and trophies.
+What is the GST treatment on this sponsorship? - A65: For trophies provided in the form of sponsorships for which there is no consideration, the company is required to account for GST if the cost of the trophies to the insurance company is more than RM500.
+Any sponsorship in the form of money is not subject to GST. - Q66: A life insurer or family takaful operator gives prospectuses, leaflets and brochures to their insurance agents to assist them in selling the insurance or takaful products.
+What is the GST implication on this supply? - A66: The supply of prospectuses, leaflets and brochures by the insurer or takaful operator is not subject to GST. - Q67: If my company arranges an exclusive gala dinner function and sells tables and tokens for the dinner to my insurance agents, is the sale subject to GST? - A67: Yes, the supply of tokens and arranging for dinner for a consideration by the agents will be subject to GST at the standard rate. - Q68: If I am an International Takaful Operator established as a branch in Malaysia under the Malaysia International Islamic Financial Centre

+(MIFC) initiative, carrying out non-ringgit (general and family) takaful business and retakaful business in Malaysia with non-residents in international currencies other than Malaysian ringgit.
+Are my supplies of takaful subject to GST?

+A68: If you carry on takaful business with either residents or non-residents on risks related to land, buildings and goods located in Malaysia, you must charge GST on your general takaful business and you are exempted from charging tax on your family takaful business.
+However, if the same risk is located outside of Malaysia, then your supply of general and family takaful business is not subject to tax (zero rated supply).

+Q69: Is an insurer or takaful operator or reinsurer or takaful operator allowed to apply to be a member for group registration if he is a non-entity or non-resident but have subsidiaries or branches in Malaysia?

+A69: The insurer or takaful operator or reinsurer or takaful operator cannot apply for group registration.